Haven't you checked your old Gmail account for a while? Google may delete it - ExBulletin

 Google said its action to remove inactive accounts is a security decision.
 Inactive accounts are more likely to use old or reused passwords, making them more likely to be compromised.
 And you’re 10 times less likely to have two-factor authentication set up than an active account.

-“This means that these accounts are often vulnerable and, once compromised, they can be used for everything from identity theft to carrying unwanted and even malicious content such as spam.
+“This means that these accounts are often vulnerable and, once compromised, can be used for anything from identity theft to carrying unwanted or malicious content such as spam.
 It’s possible,” Google said.

 This is one of Google’s latest security measures.
 The company recently announced that it would offer passkeys, which are more secure than passwords, as a login option.